tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

   <img src="../images/DT_overfitted.png" width="500" alt="Figure2.
 Decision Tree: Overfitted Model">
 </p>

 You can observe the effects of overfitting when comparing the decision boundaries in the two next images.
-In the model with no constraint, you'll notice how the decision boundary perfectly splits the data.
+In the model with no constraints, you'll notice how the decision boundary perfectly splits the data.
 This is a clear sign of overfitting, and to address this issue, we need smoother boundaries.

 <div style="display: flex; justify-content: center;">
   <img src="../images/Decision_boundary.png" width="300" alt="Decision boundary in overfited model" style="margin-right: 10px;">